sb1752/sb1752.github.io/_foundations/trusting-bitcoin-scarcity.md

 CAmount nSubsidy = 50 * COIN;
 ~~~

 The subsidy is calculated in Satoshis instead of whole Bitcoin. `COIN` is defined in <a href="https://github.com/bitcoin/bitcoin/blob/623745ca74cf3f54b474dac106f5802b7929503f/src/consensus/amount.h#L15" target="_blank">this file</a> and is defined as 100,000,000.
 A Satoshi is the smallest unit of 1 Bitcoin, which is comprised of 100,000,000 Satoshis.
 For example, if 1 Bitcoin today is worth $35,000, then 1 Satoshi is worth $0.00035.
 The community shorthand for this is Sats.
+So this line is simply translating the 50 Bitcoin to the Sats equivalent.

 Finally, let's move on to the last line modifying the `nSubsidy`.